 5. YCharts.
 RACE & F Common Size Income Statements - 5/23/2022

 6. YCharts.
 RACE & F Net Profit Margins - 5/23/2022

 Ferrari Image Photo Credit - AA+W - stock.adobe.com - 6/14/2013

 Disclaimer: Investing involves risks, and investment decisions should be based on your own goals, time horizon, and tolerance for risk.
 The return and principal value of investments will fluctuate as market conditions change.
 When sold, investments may be worth more or less than their original cost.
 The forecasts or forward-looking statements are based on assumptions, may not materialize, and are subject to revision without notice.
 The market indexes discussed are unmanaged, and generally, considered representative of their respective markets.
 Index performance is not indicative of the past performance of a particular investment.
 Indexes do not incur management fees, costs, and expenses.
 Individuals cannot directly invest in unmanaged indexes.
-Geneva Partners LLC does not hold the securities mentioned in this article in current client or advisor portfolios.
+The author, or the advisor with whom the author is affiliated, has an interest in the securities mentioned in the above article/blog post.
 The opinions expressed and material provided are for general information and should not be considered a solicitation for the purchase or sale of any security.